Frobenius manifolds on orbits spaces: Coxeter groups

 \end{proof}

-The Coxeter group of type $A_r$ is isomorphic to the symmetric group $S_{r+1}$.
+For the remainder of this section we assume the rank $r>2$.
+Recall that the Coxeter group of type $A_r$ is isomorphic to the symmetric group $S_{r+1}$.
 Thus, irreducible representations of $A_r$ are in one to one correspondence with the partition of $r+1$.
 For a given partition $\lambda$ of $r+1$, the corresponding irreducible representation can be constructed using Young tableaux associated to $\lambda$ \cite{Fulton}.
-Under this construction, the reflection representation $\rf$ is associated with the partition $[r,1]$, $\rho_{sign}$ is associated with the partition $[r+1]$ while $\rho_{new}$ is associated with $[2,1,1,\ldots,1]$.
+Under this construction, the reflection representation $\rho_{ref}$ is associated with the partition $[r,1]$, $\rho_{sign}$ is associated with the partition $[r+1]$ while $\rho_{new}$ is associated with $[2,1,1,\ldots,1]$.
 The character of each representation is given by Frobenius formula \cite{Fulton}.
 We use this formula to prove the following proposition.

-For the remainder of this section we assume the rank $r>2$. \bp The irreducible representation $\rho_{new}$ is not a reflection representation.
-In particular the ring $\C[\rho_{new}]$ is not a polynomial ring. \ep
+\begin{proposition} The irreducible representation $\rho_{new}$ is not a reflection representation.
+In particular the ring ${\mathbb C}[\rho_{new}]$ is not a polynomial ring. \end{proposition}